Skip to Main Content

 Generating biased and inaccurate information: GenAI tools do not reliably generate unbiased, balanced, and accurate information, and their outputs require human verification.
 The user must have critical thinking skills and the ability to fact-check and verify outputs.

-Translating accurately: These tools do not always produce fully accurate translations, particularly for your intended meaning or context, potentially resulting in misunderstandings or miscommunication.
+Translating accurately: These tools do not always produce entirely accurate translations, particularly for your intended meaning or context, potentially resulting in misunderstandings or miscommunication.
 They can curtail learning if used without verification of outputs.
 Use translation functions only if permitted.

 Improving accessibility: These tools can provide real-time, inexpensive or free writing assistance for writers with dyslexia, Autism or ADHD.
 For example, the prompt "I have a 20-page research paper due in six weeks.
 Can you help me create a plan to complete it on time?" may help a student with ADHD (or any student, for that matter) begin and manage the writing process.